 One of the things that makes a longboard so amazing is that does not need fuel.
 Your body, mostly your legs, is its working force.

 Now, before you jump on the deck and speed right away, the smarter thing to do is take a minute or two to flex and stretch your body.
-Do a squat o two, bend over, work your biceps and calves.
+Do a squat or two, bend over, work your biceps and calves.
 You know, some basic PT stuff.
 Like it is with any physically demanding activity, like running, sprinting, dancing; you need to “condition” and warm up the body for the work ahead.
-This process, though short and quick, plays a huge role preventing accidents.
+This process, though short and quick, plays a huge role in preventing longboard accidents.
 Flexing and stretching will warm up your muscles, especially in the morning when you are up from sleep, and get them ready for work.
 As a result, you are drastically less likely to experience muscle spasms, hamstring injuries, muscle pull, etc.

 Follow traffic and local rules

 We never thought we’d have to cover this point, but people can be extremely dumb and stupid so yeah… . . . .One of the best ways to prevent the worst of longboard accidents is following traffic rules.

 We cannot even begin to stress on the statistics of the number of people who have incurred some serious and even fatal injuries due to them not abiding by the rules.
 First of all, always try and use the pedestrian walk for your cruising.
 This is especially true when it is rush hour and the streets are teeming with vehicles.

 Don’t break the red light in case you are on the vehicle street.
 Speaking of which, one thing we strongly advice is to avoid using a longboard altogether on the highway, especially at after dusk.
 That is an absolute no from us.
 It is like playing with death.

 Apart from this, cruise slow nears schools, look left and right before crossing.
 And for god’s sake, stop competing with the cyclists.
 Be smart.
 Don’t let natural selection do its thing, ey?